nathankerr/bookmaker/README.md

 # Usage

 ```
-usage: bookmaker [-h] [--paper PAPER] [--type TYPE] [--trim TRIM] [--print]
+usage: bookmaker [-h] [--paper {a4,letter}] [--type {auto,chapbook,perfect}]
+                 [--trim {even-odd,document,per-page}] [--nopagenumbers]
-                 [--printer PRINTER]
+                 [--print] [--printer PRINTER] [--version]
                  input [output]

 DIY Books from PDFs

 positional arguments:
   input                 PDF to convert into a book
   output                Where to store the new book

 optional arguments:
   -h, --help            show this help message and exit
-  --paper PAPER      a4 | letter (Default is a4)
-  --type TYPE        auto | chapbook | perfect (Default is auto)
-  --trim TRIM        even-odd | document | per-page (Default is even-odd)
+  --paper {a4,letter}   Size of paper to be printed on.
+Default is a4
+  --type {auto,chapbook,perfect}
+                        Type of imposition to make.
+Auto automatically chooses
+                        between the two.
+Default is auto
+  --trim {even-odd,document,per-page}
+                        Controls how whitespace is trimmed off.
+Default is
+                        even-odd.
+  --nopagenumbers       suppress additional page numbers
   --print               send result to default printer
   --printer PRINTER     print result to specific printer (implies --print)
+  --version             prints the version string and exits
 ```

 ## Requirements and Dependencies